 What is an inbound marketing funnel?

-An inbound marketing funnel illustrates the journey customers take from awareness to purchase, showcasing the steps that lead to conversion.
+An inbound marketing funnel illustrates the journey customers take from awareness to purchase, outlining the steps leading to conversion.
+This model is essential for understanding and optimizing customer engagement.

 Why are buyer personas important in an inbound marketing funnel?